That Pet Placeby That Fish Place - That Pet Place3/22/2018 4:14 pm

-Obesity in pets is becoming an epidemic and is a top health concern for pets according to most veterinarians.
+Obesity in pets is becoming an epidemic and is a top health concern for pets, according to most veterinarians.
 It is estimated that 54 million cats and 34 million dogs in the US are clinically obese.
-Severe health problems can results from feline obesity and the problem should be address before irreversible health conditions have a chance to take hold.
-This article is not a substitute for veterinary care; it is to get you familiar with the problem and its causes and solutions.
+Severe health problems can results from feline obesity, and the problem should be addressed before irreversible health conditions have a chance to take hold.
+This article is not a substitute for veterinary care; it is to familiarize you with the problem, as well as its causes and solutions.
 If you believe your cat may be suffering from feline obesity, see your veterinarian to decide on the proper course of action for your situation.

 Obesity can lead to a number of serious health problems and complications that can cut years off of your cat's life.
 The most common problem is Diabetes mellitus.
 Just like in humans, diabetes affects the production of insulin in the body and changes the metabolism of sugars and other carbohydrates in the body.
 Also just like in humans, obesity and inactivity only complicate the problem until it builds on itself.
 Another severe problem which can result from obesity is Hepatic lipidosis.
 This condition usually results from a dramatic decrease in metabolism usually caused by sudden anorexia in an animal.
 Fatty deposits form on the liver and can cause liver failure and possibly death in the cat.
 Other problems from obesity and poor nutrition can be lower urinary tract diseases, osteoarthritis, skin diseases, decreased stamina and exercise tolerance, decreased immunity to diseases, breathing problems, and potential complications with anesthesia and birthing.

-There are a number of factors that might cause a cat to become obese but perhaps the most prevalent and easiest to see is the easiest one for people to cause – free feeding.
+There are a number of factors that might cause a cat to become obese but perhaps the most prevalent and easiest to see is the most effortless one for people to cause – free feeding.
 It is easy for us as owners to put a bowl of food with several day's worth of kibble into a bowl and go off to work.
 Most animals don't know how much they are "supposed" to eat in one day.
-They are by nature hunters who have the instinct to hunt and eat when they can in case the next time prey comes along might not be for several days.
+They are, by nature, hunters who have the instinct to hunt and eat when they can in case the next time prey comes along, which might not be for several days.

 Former strays are especially prone to overeating.
 They might be used to binging whenever they can find a meal and are harder to train to moderate themselves.
 Boredom can also cause a cat to nibble on their foods.
 Pet foods are naturally aromatic to attract the animal to them and encourage feeding so a bored cat might be tempted by the fishy smell in the bowl.
 Anyone in a multi-cat household knows that cats are very curious and competitive with regards to the other cats in the home.
 If one cat eats, others will usually follow.

 As serious of a problem as this may be, it is avoidable and easily remedied with some determination and modification on behalf of both you and your cat.
 Feeding should be modified to a healthy pattern.
 Regardless of the owners' preferences, no cat is a vegetarian.
 They are carnivores and need meat in their diet.
-A good diet would consist of at least 35-45% protein, moderate fat intact (30-40% is a good range to aim for) and low carbohydrates.
-Cats do not possess the chemical called amylase which breaks down sugars and starches so a diet where the main ingredient is flour like most dry foods is not a nutritious choice.
+A good diet would consist of at least 35-45% protein, moderate fat intake (30-40% is a good range to aim for) and low carbohydrates.
+Cats do not possess the chemical called amylase, which breaks down sugars and starches.
+So a diet where the main ingredient is flour, like most dry foods, is not a nutritious choice.
 Canned cat food generally consists of more protein-rich meats and should ideally be at least half of your cat's diet.
 Dietary supplements of L-carnitine and vitamin A will help to increase the metabolism of fat and can help your cat lose the extra pounds.